 - If you have symptoms of Coronavirus (especially a dry cough and fever) please do not contact the surgery in the first instance.
 Use the 111 coronavirus service online, or call 111 if you cannot use the online service.

-- Please phone the surgery in the morning if you feel you require an urgent appointment about any other matter.
+- Please phone the surgery in the morning at 8am if you feel you require an urgent appointment about any other matter.
 To ensure patient safety, you will be contacted by a GP via telephone who will discuss how best to manage your situation.
 This may involve advice over the phone, or you may be invited up to the surgery to a timed slot to see a doctor.

 - If you are asked to attend the surgery, please follow the instructions given by the GP.
 Some patients will be asked to come in via a new entrance towards the rear of the car park.